Spanish Golden Age: Tomás Luis de Victoria

 Tomás Luis de Victoria, a Spanish composer of the sixteenth century, mainly of choral music, is widely regarded as one of the greatest Spanish classical composers.
-He joined the cause of Ignatius of Loyola in the fight against the Reformation and in 1575 became a priest.
+He joined the cause of Ignatius of Loyola in the fight against the Reformation and, in 1575, became a priest.
 He lived for a short time in Italy, where he became acquainted with the polyphonic work of Giovanni Pierluigi da Palestrina.
 Like Zurbarán, Victoria mixed the technical qualities of Italian art with the religion and culture of his native Spain.
-He invigorated his work with emotional appeal and experimental, mystical rhythm and choruses.
-He broke from the dominant tendency among his contemporaries by avoiding complex counterpoint, preferring longer, simpler, less technical and more mysterious melodies, employing dissonance in ways that the Italian members of the Roman School shunned.
+He invigorated his work with emotional appeal, experimental mystical rhythm, and choruses.
+He broke from the dominant tendency among his contemporaries by avoiding complex counterpoint, preferring longer, simpler, less technical, and more mysterious melodies, and employing dissonance in ways that the Italian members of the Roman School shunned.
 He demonstrated considerable invention in musical thought by connecting the tone and emotion of his music to those of his lyrics, particularly in his motets.
 Like Velázquez, Victoria was employed by the monarch – in Victoria's case, in the service of the queen.
-The Requiem he wrote upon her death in 1603 is regarded as one of his most enduring and complex works.
+The Officium Defunctorum (Requiem) he wrote upon her death in 1603 is regarded as one of his most enduring and complex works.